Sonic Ranch: Studio complex

 The Neve Control Room (designed by Vincent Van Haaff) features an 80-channel vintage Neve 8078 Console with 31105 mic pre/EQs.
 The left side of this console was the original West Coast Motown board which was used to record many Motown artists, including Diana Ross, The Temptations, Gladys Knight, Bubba Knight, G. C. Cameron, James Jamerson, Marvin Gaye, and The Jackson 5.
-Madonna purchased the console and had it in her studio Brooklyn in Hollywood in the early 1990s, where Yoshiki Hayashi purchased and put it together with another 8078 into its present form by Pat Schnider and Wess Dolly.
+Madonna purchased the console and had it in her studio Brooklyn in Hollywood in the early 1990s, where Japanese musician Yoshiki purchased and put it together with another 8078 into its present form by Pat Schnider and Wess Dolly.
 Sonic Ranch acquired this console in 2006.
 The Big Tracking Room that is connected to this control room is 36 × 47 ft and has 22 ft ceilings.
 There are two isolation booths in the Big Tracking Room and two isolation booths in the large 36 × 31 ft Control Room.